 The work of QIBA has advanced through the generous efforts of volunteer members from academia, the medical device industry, the pharmaceutical and other business sectors, and government.
-There are eight biomarker committees - CT Volumetry, Lung Density, fMRI, Perfusion, Diffusion and Flow-MRI, FDG-PET/CT, PET-Amyloid, MRE, and Ultrasound Shear Wave Speed open to all interested persons.
+There are nine biomarker committees - CT Volumetry, Lung Density, fMRI, Perfusion, Diffusion and Flow - MRI, FDG-PET, PET-Amyloid, MRE, SPECT, and Ultrasound Shear Wave Speed open to all interested persons.
 These Committees have specific tasks and deliverables for their respective modalities and disease-based approach.
-A ninth committee, SPECT, is currently under consideration.